 Senior Cybersecurity Basics Badge: Identify Functions and Privileges

-Not frosting a cake
+Setup: Not frosting a cake before

-before baking it is an example of
+baking it is an example of resource encapsulation

 .
-This cybersecurity idea
+This cybersecurity

-don’t have access to the details.
+the program don’t have access to the details.

 A related idea is least privilege.
 That means as few people as necessary should have access to digital “stuff.”
 Identifying who can use computer hardware, programs, and data—and limiting how they can be used—limits the way hackers make trouble.

 Time needed: 25 minutes